Maojia-Yao/Demand-Prediction/README.md

 Can be done or not (create a python3 virtual directory to isolate the mutual influence between different version libraries)

 3.
-Enter the project directory under the terminal, run in the requirements.txt directory: pip3 install --upgrade -r requirements.txt
+requirements.txt contains all the libraries that need to be installed to run this program.
+Enter the project directory under the terminal, and run in the requirements.txt directory: pip3 install --upgrade -r requirements.txt

 4.